RequirementsLearners with at least 12 years of schooling

 (According to the CEFR - Central European Framework of Reference)

-The 5 levels of “Flex” correspond to levels A1-B2 according to CEFR, so that after Flex 5, you will be ready to sign up for PD3.
+The 5 Intensive levels are equivalent to levels A1-B2 according to CEFR, so that after Intensive 5, you will be ready to enroll in PD3.

-Flex 1 – You learn to present yourself and tell about your life in Copenhagen.
-There is emphasis on the spoken language, but you also work a little on writing.
+Intensive 1 – You learn to present yourself and tell about your life in Copenhagen.
+There is emphasis in the oral language, but you also work a little on writing.
+There is special focus on pronunciation.

-Flex 2 – You learn, among other things, to talk about the day’s activities, about food and eating habits, and about learning a new language.
+Intensive 2 – You learn, among other things, to talk about the day’s activities, about food and eating habits, and about learning a new language.
 You learn to express what you think is good and bad.
 Moreover, you learn to write a short personal email.
+There is special focus on pronunciation.

-Flex 3 – You learn, among other things, to talk about searching for a job, about volunteer work, as well as about work and study environments.
+Intensive 3 – You learn, among other things, to talk about searching for a job, about volunteer work, as well as about work and study environments.
 You expand your vocabulary and increase your knowledge of Danish society.
-You learn to write a longer personal email.
+And you learn to write a longer personal email.
+There is still focus on pronunciation.

-To proceed to the next level, you must take a shorter written test (except for Flex 1) and make at least one oral presentation to be approved by the teacher.
+To proceed to the next level, you must take a shorter written test (except for Intensive 1) and make at least one oral presentation, to be approved by the teacher.

 Info meeting before the course starts